Do the Digit Insurance

 Who is Considered a Super Senior Citizen in India?

-A super senior citizen is an individual resident who is 80 years or above of age, at any time during the financial year.
+A super senior citizen is an individual resident who is above 80 years of age, as on the last day of the previous financial year.

-The following details include the senior citizen and super senior citizens slabs, their exemptions and applicable tax benefits.
+The following details include the income tax slab for senior citizens above 60 years, their exemptions, and applicable tax benefits.

 Income tax slabs Rate of Taxation